Bangladesh Opposition Chief Held After Anti-PM Protests - UrduPoint

 One officer was injured, police said, while local media reported two BNP protesters were also injured.

-The United States on Saturday condemned the clashes and called for "calm and restraint on all sides", warning that it would consider visa restrictions on those responsible.
+Violence has sparked international concern, with the United States on Saturday calling for "calm and restraint on all sides".

+The European Union on Sunday said it was "vital that a peaceful way forward for participatory and peaceful elections is found", it posted on X, formerly Twitter.

-Hasina -- daughter of the country's founding leader -- has been in power for 15 years and has overseen rapid economic growth with Bangladesh overtaking neighbouring India in GDP per capita, but inflation has risen and her government is accused of corruption and human rights abuses.
+Hasina -- the daughter of the country's founding leader -- has been in power for 15 years and overseen rapid economic growth.
+Bangladesh has overtaken neighbouring India in GDP per capita, but its inflation has risen and Hasina's government is accused of corruption and human rights abuses.

 Western governments have expressed concern over the political climate in Bangladesh, where Hasina's ruling Awami League dominates the legislature and runs it virtually as a rubber stamp.